-15 June 2017
+15 June 2017, amended 11 April 2018

-Acknowledgement
+Background and Acknowledgement

 On June 15, 2017, the Board of Directors of the Asian Infrastructure Investment Bank recorded its support for this "Energy Sector Strategy: Sustainable Energy for Asia."
 The Strategy was developed through an iterative, consultative process, including two rounds of public consultations.
 The Bank wishes to thank all the parties who provided comments for their valuable contributions.